Hamas in the First Intifada

-Hamas is a Palestinian nationalist Sunni Islamist organization, founded during the First Intifada in 1987.
+Hamas is a Sunni Islamist Palestinian nationalist organization, founded during the First Intifada in 1987.
 While Hamas played a minor role in the Intifada, it successfully used the Intifada to grow and position itself as an alternative to the secular, left-wing Palestinian Liberation Organisation following the end of the Intifada and the start of the Oslo Accords peace process.

 Background

-On 9 December 1987, an Israeli truck driver collided with and killed four Palestinians in the Jabalia refugee camp.
+On 9 December 1987, an Israeli truck driver collided with and killed four Palestinians in the Jabalia refugee camp in the Gaza Strip.
 The incident sparked the largest wave of Palestinian unrest since the Israeli occupation began in 1967: the First Intifada.
 During the early stages, the Intifada was largely characterised by a non-violent campaign led by a decentralised, grassroots leadership, with actions including labour strikes, tax strikes, boycotts of Israeli goods, boycotts of Israeli institutions, demonstrations, the establishment of underground classrooms and cooperatives, raisings of the banned Palestinian flag, and civil disobedience.
 The Israeli government responded to the breakout of the Intifada with a harsh crackdown, however, and the Intifada grew more violent during its last stages, including Palestinian internal political violence against rumoured collaborators.
 By the end of the Intifada, over a thousand Palestinians had been killed and over a hundred thousand injured by Israeli forces, with around two hundred Israelis having been killed by Palestinians.
 The First Intifada would come to an end with several high-profile peace negotiations, including the Madrid Conference of 1991 and the 1993 Oslo Accords.

 History

 Prelude

 In the 1970s, the Muslim Brotherhood in the Gaza Strip began to re-emerge as an influential faction in Palestinian politics.
 Led by Ahmed Yassin and his charity, Mujama al-Islamiya, the Brotherhood rejected the secular nationalist politics and armed struggle of the Palestinian Liberation Organisation (PLO), preferring to focus on the creation of an Islamist society in Gaza that would be able to confront Israel in a holy war.
-By 1987, the Brotherhood had built a significant network in Gaza, including doubling the number of mosques, offering welfare and social services in refugee camps, and taking control of the Islamic University of Gaza.
-The Brotherhood also promoted Islamist conservative norms, including encouraging women to veil, pressuring restaurants to stop selling alcohol, and vandalizing offices of left-wing organizations, including the Palestine Red Crescent Society.
-During this period, the Brotherhood's network received funding and assistance from the Israeli government as a means to undermine the PLO and divide the Palestinian nationalist movement.
+By 1987, the Brotherhood had built a significant network in Gaza, including doubling the number of mosques, offering welfare and social services in refugee camps, and seizing control of the Islamic University of Gaza.
+The Brotherhood also promoted Islamist conservative norms, including encouraging women to veil, pressuring restaurants to stop selling alcohol, and ransacking offices of left-wing organizations such as the Palestine Red Crescent Society.
+During this period, the growth of the Brotherhood's network was tolerated by the Israeli government as a means to undermine the PLO and divide the Palestinian nationalist movement.

 Through the 1980s, due to pressure from the founding of the Palestinian Islamic Jihad, the success of the Iranian Revolution in establishing an Islamist state, and growing frustration among its youth members over their inaction against Israel, Yassin's network began to re-organize itself into a paramilitary group capable of more directly participating in the Israeli-Palestinian Conflict.